Table of Contents

 Another suspicious email content is that scammers might want you to believe that you gained an award.
 There would be a link to gather the award, but it is probably dangerous.
 Do not rush into getting the award.

 There could also be gifts that some marketing companies offer you.
-These fake awards and gifts try to make you surprised so that you will not suspect of them.
+These fake awards and gifts try to make you surprised so that you will not suspect them.

 Signatures